Electronic Cigarette Summit 6

 Kuiama Thompson: Rochdale Borough Council

-Salford decided to try an interesting experiment – to see what would happen if they gave 1000 vape kits away.
+Salford decided to try an interesting experiment – to see what would happen if they gave 1000 vape starter kits away.
 They offered three device options, 4 flavours and 2 strengths, but Kuiama emphasised that if she repeated the experiment she would like to offer more choice.

 The results?
 At four weeks, 63% of those followed up had quit smoking.
 The most successful demographic was the most deprived.
 They found no significant difference between the devices used, and that fruit flavours were the most popular (and becoming more popular as the trial progressed.)

 Kuiama emphasised that while many smokers have quit, these are hardened smokers, and a key factor in the success of the strategy was the fact that e-cigs were free.